 P.S.
 Think you can’t afford a James Scott Farrin workers’ comp attorney?
-Click here to see why you can hire an attorney with the contingency fee model.
+See why you can hire an attorney with the contingency fee model.

 3These are specific examples of experiences we have had with some insurance companies, adjusters, employers, clients or others.
 These stories do not necessarily represent any industry or employer as a whole.
 These descriptions of events are based upon the recollections of individual staff members.
 Client identities have been removed or changed to protect their privacy.